VIENESS PIANO DUO

 connect with EVA

-Venkatesh has been honored as a Davidson Fellow Laureate at the Library of Congress, USC Thornton Discovery Scholar, Parnassus Society Prize Winner, and Grand Prize Winner of the Los Angeles Music Center’s Spotlight Awards.
+Mr. Venkatesh has been named a Davidson Fellow Laureate at the Library of Congress, USC Thornton's Discovery Scholar, Grand Prize Winner of the Los Angeles Music Center’s Spotlight Awards and featured on NPR’s “From the Top,” with host Christopher O'Riley.

-Venkatesh has performed on NPR’s “From the Top,” Chicago’s Dame Myra Hess series, and as guest artist at the Aspen, Brevard, Banff, Vienna, Sarasota, and Newport Music Festivals.
-He has been invited to teach masterclasses for the Roanoke University in Virginia and Emory University in Atlanta.
+Mr. Venkatesh has also been invited to teach masterclasses at the Roanoke University in Virginia and Emory University in Atlanta.

-Originally from California, Venkatesh holds degrees from USC Thornton and IU Jacobs School of Music, where he was a recipient of the Barbara and David Jacobs Fellowship under the tutelage of Norman Krieger and André Watts.
-He had previously studied with Jeffrey Kahane and received artistic guidance from Murray Perahia, Menahem Pressler, and Jean-Yves Thibaudet.
-He currently pursues an Artist Diploma at the Colburn School in Los Angeles with Fabio Bidini.
+Originally from California, Mr. Venkatesh currently pursues an Artist Diploma at the Colburn School in Los Angeles with Fabio Bidini.
+He holds degrees from USC Thornton and IU Jacobs School of Music, where he was a recipient of the Barbara and David Jacobs Fellowship under the tutelage of Norman Krieger and André Watts.
+He previously studied with Jeffrey Kahane and has received artistic guidance from Jean-Yves Thibaudet, Menahem Pressler, and Murray Perahia.